Dusty invented Blue-Eyed Soul!

-This was clearly on her mind as she left her first band, The Springfields who were more of a folk act.
-As she left in 1963, she had her eyes set on a more American sound, influenced by artists on Atlantic, Chess, and Motown, as well as Phil Spector’s production techniques.
+This was clearly on her mind as she left her first band, The Springfields which was more of a folk act.
+As she left in 1963, she had her eyes set on a more American sound, influenced by artists on record labels Atlantic, Chess, and Motown, as well as Phil Spector’s production techniques.

 Her first single, I Only Want To Be With You, was produced by Johnny Franz who aimed to replicate Phil Spector’s famed “Wall Of Sound” techniques.
 The single peaked at #4 in the U.K charts and sold over one million copies.

-In 1968, Dusty release Dusty In Memphis, an album that had the iconic Son Of A Preacher Man on it.
+In 1968, Dusty released Dusty In Memphis, an album that had the iconic Son Of A Preacher Man on it.

-In 1970, it earned Springfield a nomination for the Grammy Award for Best Female Pop Vocal Performance.
+In 1970, it earned Springfield a nomination Grammy Award for Best Female Pop Vocal Performance.

 Being a white middle-class girl from London, Dusty promoted and borrowed from the American 60s R&B/Soul genre.
 In doing so, she unknowingly invented a new genre dubbed Blue-Eyed Soul.